 Portable diagnostic devices built by U of T startup LSK Technologies Inc. can diagnose viral diseases on the spot, even in remote areas.

-A technology inspired by the Zika virus crisis is now helping the world cope with COVID-19.
+A technology inspired by the Zika virus crisis is now helping the world cope with COVID-19—and prepare for future pandemics.

 LSK Technologies Inc. (LSK) is a startup founded by U of T alumni Seray Çiçek and Yuxiu (Livia) Guo with professor Keith Pardee.
 The trio invented their portable diagnostic devices to help strained health-care systems in remote Latin American communities meet the threat of the Zika virus.